foerstner-lab/READemption/docs/source/subcommands.rst

                           previous run) and do not overwrite them if they exits.
                           Attention!
 You have to take care that there are no partially generated files left!
+    --reverse_complement, -R
+                          Map reverse complement of the input reads.
     --progress, -g          Show progress of the segemehl mapping.
     --crossalign_cleaning CROSSALIGN_CLEANING_STRING, -x CROSSALIGN_CLEANING_STRING
                           Remove reads that are cross-mapped to replicons of different species.
 To associated species and replicons